Bon Iver: 2018–2023: Come Through shows and I, I

+During promotion of i,i Vernon revealed that he saw Bon Iver’s four primary albums as representative of the four seasons.

 On January 21, 2020, the band announced a reissue of their first EP "Blood Bank", which contains new artwork by the usual collaborator Eric Timothy Carlson as well as both original songs and live versions of each one of them.
 It was released on March 27.
 On April 4, 2020, Justin Vernon premiered a new Bon Iver song, "Things Behind Things Behind Things" in "Where We Go From Here", a special event from Bernie Sanders.
 On April 17, Bon Iver released a brand new song called "PDLIF" (Please Don't Live In Fear), which 100% of the proceeds will go to Direct Relief, a company providing resources during the COVID-19 pandemic.
+The song was later sampled by Baby Keem and Kendrick Lamar for their song "The Hillbillies".

 On July 23, American singer-songwriter Taylor Swift announced that Bon Iver would feature on "Exile" (stylized in all lowercase), the second single from her eighth studio album, Folklore.
 The song became Bon Iver's first top-ten hit on the Billboard Hot 100.
 On August 5, Bon Iver released "AUATC" (Ate Up All Their Cake) featuring Elsa Jensen, Jenny Lewis, Bruce Springsteen, and Jenn Wasner.
 The song was accompanied by a press release critiquing capitalism.
 Swift then announced Evermore, a surprise follow-up album to Folklore on December 10, 2020, which also features Bon Iver on the title track.
 The band recorded the song "Second Nature" for the 2021 film Don't Look Up.

+Bon Iver collaborated with American country star Zach Bryan on the title track "Boys of Faith" off Bryan's Boys of Faith EP.
+The single charted on the Billboard Hot 100 at a peak of number 26.